i29 Reinvents a Historic Canal House in Amsterdam

 Instead, color performs the role of spatial demarcation.
 “We used color as a tool to expose the architectural shell to the fullest and to make interventions that define functions,” Dellensen notes, adding that the classic hues chosen “are in sync with the monumental quality of the building.”
 Complementary blues, greens, and grays are muted and somewhat smoky, contrasting with swaths of crisp white.

-The 1,240-square-foot interior, adjoining a rear garden, offers long sight lines and elements of delightful surprise.
+The 1,240-square-foot interior of the Amsterdam canal house, adjoining a rear garden, offers long sight lines and elements of delightful surprise.
 A steep, curving stairway, every bit original, connects the three full floors plus three intermediating half levels.
 The entry opens into a cozy seating alcove with wide steps down to the ground floor, which had to be lowered for foundation repairs.
 Occupying the majority of this level is the eat-in kitchen, where custom oak millwork is coupled with chairs by Naoto Fukasawa and lighting pendants by Ludovica and Roberto Palumbo.
 At the far end of the space, a green glass volume marks entry to a pass-through bathroom leading to a hidden bedroom with garden access.

 Fittingly, the living room on floor two retains its characteristic plaster walls and bas-relief ceiling ornamentation, painted creamy white, and restored pine flooring.
 Behind the rotating bookshelf lies a surprise: a moody blue cocoon in which to read or relax.
 On the opposite side of the room is another surprise: Interior windows provide a split-level view of the entry seating nook below and the study a half-flight above, where a swath of springlike green frames the built-in desk.